hortonworks/data-tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-4.md

 ### Label the Data

-In this paragraph we label the data and force our model to learn the difference between happy and sad.
+**In the following code we label the data and force our model to learn the difference between happy and sad.** Now label each happy tweet as 1 and unhappy tweets as 0.
+In order to prevent our model from cheating, we’re going to remove the words happy and sad from the tweets.
+This will force it to infer whether the user is happy or sad by the presence of other words.

+Finally, we also split each tweet into a collection of words.
+For convenience we convert the Spark Dataframe to an RDD which lets you easily transform data using the map function.

+We now have a collection of tuples of the form (Int, Seq[String]), where a 1 for the first term indicates happy and 0 indicates sad.
+The second term is a sequence of words, including emojis.
+We removed the words happy and sad from the list of words.

 ~~~scala
 %spark2